E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Experiments

-\paragraph{\textbf{Abstractive Summarization Results}} Tab.~\ref{tab:main2} reports the results of CNN/DM, XSum and SAMSum datasets.
-Similar to the setting of Tab.~\ref{tab:main1}, we also divide the results into several groups.
+Table~\ref{tab:main2} reports the comparison results of CNN/DM, XSum and SAMSum datasets.
+Similar to the setting of Table~\ref{tab:main1}, we also divide the results into several groups.
 The first group lists the results of some powerful generative methods, and the second group reports the results of our E2S2-BART variants.
-Specifically, regarding the denoising objectives of E2S2-BART's variants, we only present the results of ``w/ \textsc{SfRa}'' setting for ease of illustration.
+Regarding the denoising objectives of E2S2-BART variants, we only present the results of ``w/ \textsc{SfRa}'' setting for ease of illustration.

-It is observed that with the help of our proposed pretraining strategy, E2S2-BART models outperform the other cutting-edge models and substantially improve the original BART model and its continual pretrained version on both abstractive summarization tasks.
-These results further prove that encoding-enhanced sequence-to-sequence models can also perform better on the tasks of language generation.
-Notably, the improvement of our E2S2 on abstractive summarization tasks is slightly smaller than that on the GLUE benchmark.
-One possible reason is that the text summarization tasks are insensitive to the noise of input sentences and more independent on the syntactic and semantic knowledge of pretrained models, as~\citet{krishna2021does} show that the models pretrained with nonsense words can still achieve comparable performance with the carefully pretrained models.
+As shown in Table~\ref{tab:main2}, with the help of our proposed pretraining strategy, E2S2-BART models are superior to other cutting-edge models, and substantially outperform the original BART model and its continual pretrained version on both abstractive summarization tasks.
+These results further prove that our E2S2 models can also perform better on the tasks of language generation.
+Notably, the improvement of E2S2 on abstractive summarization tasks is slightly smaller than that on the GLUE benchmark.
+One possible reason is that the text summarization task is not sensitive to the noise of input sentences, and more independent on the syntactic and semantic knowledge of pretrained models.
+As claimed in Krishna~et~al.~\cite{krishna2021does}, for text summarization task, the models pretrained with nonsense words can still achieve comparable performance with the carefully pretrained models.